Education and Student Services

 Funding Opportunities at Brown

-The Graduate School offers fellowships for doctoral students to pursue research internationally through the Global Mobility Research Fellowship program.
-The program supports doctoral students who seek to conduct pre-dissertation or dissertation research abroad during one summer or academic year semester.
-The program funds current research projects of exceptional value that require international research activity.
+The Research Mobility Fellowship program supports doctoral students who seek to conduct pre-dissertation or dissertation research during one academic year semester.

 Venture support funds through the Nelson Center are designed with a loose “path” in mind, one consistent with their structured approach to venture creation.